-'''

-Grammar: blackhole { <address_match_element>; ... };
+Grammar: blackhole { <address_match_element>; ... }; Blocks: options no-case-compress

-'''

-Defines an address\match\list of hosts to ignore.
+Defines an address_match_list of hosts to ignore.
 The server will neither respond to queries from nor send queries to these addresses.

 This specifies a list of addresses which the server does not accept queries from or use to resolve a query.
 Queries from these addresses are not responded to.
 The default is none.